lit/lit/packages/labs/signals/README.md

 update is requested.
 Other changes, to reactive properties or signals accessed outside of `watch()`, are trigger reactive updates as usual.

+> [!NOTE]
+>
+> <!-- -->
+>
-During a reactive update, if there are only updates from `watch()` directives, then those updates are commited directly _without_ a full template render.
-If any other changes triggered the reactive update, then the whole template is re-rendered, along with the latest signal values.
+> During a reactive update, if there are only updates from `watch()` directives,
+> then those updates are commited directly _without_ a full template render.
+If
+> any other changes triggered the reactive update, then the whole template is
+> re-rendered, along with the latest signal values.

 This approach preserves both DOM coherence and targeted updates, and coalesces updates when both signals and reactive properties change.